Simple User Registration in PHP

 Step 4: Process User Registration on Server-Side (PHP)

-This script handles the form submission and processes data to register user in PHP application.
+This script handles the form submission and processes data to register users in the PHP application.
 The script has a few checks and email verification link generation to verify user email authenticity.
 Following is the step-by-step code explanation:

 • Start a session if not already started.